oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   product, material that is actively being developed, and subject to potentially frequent and significant change.
 Contributors to the work product should target their inputs to the Working branch.
-Working Draft (WD) versions of the work product are identified using the GitHub Release feature with the Working branch content as the basis for the release, and the WD content is them uploaded to the TC's document store at OASIS (see [Section 4.4.1](#441-creating--posting-a-working-draft) for details).
+Specific draft versions of the work product are identified using the GitHub [Release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) feature with the Working branch content as the _target_ for the release, and the draft content is then uploaded to the TC's document store at OASIS (see [Section 4.4.1](#441-creating--posting-a-working-draft) for details).

 * The *Published* (default) branch contains TC-/OASIS-approved Committee Specification (CS) and OASIS Standard (OS) versions